 Foundations 3-Day Course Details

 How the market is changing.
-The experience economy.
+Digital disruption.
 Key industry characteristics.
 Types of centers.
-The four different target markets.
-Entertainment versus edutainment.
+The five different target markets.
 Types of locations.
 Indoor attractions.
 Outdoor Attractions.
 Common mistakes that led to roadkill.

 Defining the geographic market area.
 Why defining the market area by distance doesn't work.
 Assessing competition.
 Analyzing demographics and socio-economics.
 Defining a target market.
 Developed a focused assortment mix.